starry-shivam/starry-shivam/README.md

 ![poggers](https://telegra.ph/file/5182040558f29af1e1ebc.jpg)
 ### Hello!
-It's Shivam ✨
+It's Shivam 👋
-- I'm a computer science student from india and a self thought programmer.
+- I'm a computer science student and a self thought programmer from india.
 - I'm currently learning Kotlin and android developement and I've good knowledge of python and many python frameworks such as SQLAchemy, Flask etc. i also know basic C and C++
 - I love open source devlopment and have contributed to lots of oepn source projects in last two years.
 - Apart from programming related stuffs, i love watching anime & reading novels in free time.

-### Stuffs I've built
+### Stuffs I've built ⚒️
 - [αcutєвσt](https://t.me/acutebot) A multipurpose telegram bot to get everything about movies, TVshows, Anime, Manga & Music, check it out.
 - [GreenStash](https://github.com/Pool-Of-Tears/GreenStash) Simple FOSS android app to help you plan and manage your savings goals easily and establish the habit of saving money.
 - [SuperHero-Quotes](https://github.com/Pool-Of-Tears/SuperHero-Quotes) Restful JSON API consisting huge collection of Marvel & DC SuperHeros and Supervillains quotes!

-### Open source contributions
+### Open source contributions 🙆
 - [python-telegram-bot](https://github.com/python-telegram-bot) A library which provides a pure Python, asynchronous interface for the Telegram Bot API.
 - [python-markdown2](https://github.com/trentm/python-markdown2) markdown2: A fast and complete implementation of Markdown in Python.
 - [Pyfy](https://github.com/omarryhan/pyfy) Async / Sync python wrapper for Spotify's web API.